RunestoneInteractive/webfundamentals/_sources/CGI/forms.rst

 Combining into One File
 -----------------------

-Lets now combine our application into a single file.
+Let's now combine our application into a single file.
 Using the following flow:

 1. If there is no QUERY_STRING simply return the HTML for the form.
 2. If there is a QUERY_STRING then do not display the form, simply display the Hello greeting to the name stored in the QUERY STRING.